 - The bone broth was watered down before packaging

 I should add that the organic deli at my locally owned health food store offers commercially made bone broth that properly firms up to a semi-solid state in the refrigerator.
 Talking with the store manager, the broth is made with whole chickens, which explains why the broth has so much gelatin.
 Enough meat is used along with the bones in the proper ratio to generate large amounts of gelatin.
 Obviously, I buy a lot of this bone broth to supplement my homemade stock.
 We use 1-2 gallons each week for our family.

 Unfortunately, this type of deli isn’t available where my son is going to college.
 So, I continued my search for a quality commercial bone broth to buy.

 My second concern with commercial bone broth is the packaging.
 Most are packaged in some sort of plastic or cartons lined with plastic.

 The exceptions to this include bone broth that is properly cooled to room temperature before packaging in plastic.
 This would require that the broth be frozen before shipping.
-Such exposure to plastic in this scenario would present little to no leeching risk.
+Such exposure to plastic in this scenario would present little to no leaching risk.
 But, frozen bone broth lacks the convenience of shelf stability.
-It also requires shipping in coolers with much wasteful packaging, which isn’t an environmentally friendly choice.
+It also requires shipping in coolers with much wasteful packaging, which isn’t an environmentally-friendly choice.